platformsh/platformsh-docs/docs/src/integrations/source/troubleshooting.md

 {{< note theme="warning" title="Warning" >}}

 Changes pushed to the Platform.sh mirror repository are overwritten when other changes are pushed to the external integration repository.
+So this method works to clone the repository, but you should not rely on it for making changes.

 {{< /note >}}